Boys' Lacrosse Camp

 Mercersburg Academy Boys’ Lacrosse Camp welcomes players of all skill levels for a comprehensive skill-building experience that will leave players feeling confident and prepared to compete at the next level.
-Coach Kerr and his staff of college players and coaches will focus on skill development and improvement, from fundamental stickwork skills to advanced attacking and defending methods.
-Boys will have plenty of opportunities to play full field games, but will also build their abilities in small game situations.
-Skills Choice Sessions allow campers to choose which skills they’d like to spend time working on, while coaches will assist and help develop proper technique.
-Additional activities and free time fun on the Mercersburg Academy campus provide boys with opportunities to relax and enjoy themselves.
+Coach Tim Kerr and his staff of college players and coaches will focus on skill development and improvement, from fundamental stickwork skills to advanced attacking and defending methods.
+Boys will have plenty of opportunities to play full-field games, but will also build their abilities in small-game situations.
+Skills choice sessions allow campers to choose which skills they’d like to spend time working on, while coaches will assist and help develop proper technique.
+Additional activities and free time fun on the Mercersburg Academy campus provide boys with opportunities to relax.

 Meet the Director

-The offseason is prime time for Storm lax players to develop their athleticism and their game.
-Most varsity players compete on club teams in the summer and a number of athletes play other sports in the fall, while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
+The offseason is prime time for Storm lacrosse players to develop their athleticism and their game.
+Most varsity players compete on club teams in the summer, and a number of athletes play other sports in the fall while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
 Indoor sessions lead the winter, prepping the team for a spring-break training camp and then the regular season.

-Recent Mercersburg graduates have gone on to play on the collegiate level at Bates College, Chapman University, Frostburg State University, Gettysburg College, Hamilton College, Lock Haven University, the University of Michigan, the U.S. Naval Academy, Virginia Wesleyan College, and Washington College.
+Recent Mercersburg graduates have gone on to play at Bates College, Chapman University, Frostburg State University, Gettysburg College, Hamilton College, Lock Haven University, the University of Michigan, the U.S. Naval Academy, Virginia Wesleyan College, and Washington College.
 Several also now coach high school and club teams.